-Every week nearly 200 people are diagnosed with Multiple Sclerosis.
-Multiple Sclerosis is an autoimmune disorder that causes the immune system to attack its own tissues or organs, resulting in nerve damage.
-Symptoms of MS can include tiredness, weakness in the limbs, vertigo, pain and numbness, and cognitive dysfunctions.
-A unique symptom of MS is sensitivity to higher temperatures.
+There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
+MS is an autoimmune disorder that causes the immune system to attack its own tissues or organs, resulting in nerve damage.
+Symptoms of MS can include spasticity, weakness in the limbs, vision problems, pain and numbness, and cognitive dysfunctions.
+A unique symptom of MS is sensitivity to increased temperatures.
 In fact, it’s reported that 60% to 80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.

 Not only is this sensitivity a symptom, it also exacerbates other symptoms.

-Since even the slightest rise in core body temperature (from .25 to .50 a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares greatly about this cause.
-While we are always excited to be involved in our communities and give back where we can, this disorder and all the issues that come with it hold a special place in our hearts.
+Since even a tiny rise in core body temperature (from .25 to .50 a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares greatly about this cause.
+While we are always excited to be involved in our communities and give back where we can, this disease and all the issues that come with it hold a dear place in our hearts.

-Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
-If you are also at the walk, come by and say hi – we hope to see you!
-If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help raise money to fight MS or find a walk in your community.
+Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+If you plan on being there, come by and say hi – we hope to see you!
+If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help raise money to fight MS or find a walk in your area.

-Given the climbing temperatures, everyone should be careful, stay hydrated, and take breaks as needed.
-If you or a loved one has MS, please remember these tips from the National Multiple Sclerosis Society to ease the effect of the heat:
+Given the increasing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
+If you or a loved one has MS, please remember these recommendations from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Remain in an air-conditioned setting during spells of extreme heat and humidity.
-If an air conditioner is needed to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the practitioner has written a prescription for it.
+· Stay in an air-conditioned setting during spells of extreme heat and humidity.
+If an air conditioner is needed to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the practitioner has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.